When Should You Replace Your Bike Helmet

 There’s one scenario in which all helmet manufacturers and helmet safety certifiers agree you should immediately replace your helmet, and that’s if you crash.
 Even if you don’t think you’ve hit your head during an accident, you should replace your helmet before your next ride.
 That’s because sometimes helmets do their job so well that you may not even realize your head took a blow.

-Lisa Muhammad wearing a Lazer Z1 KinetiCore road bicycle helmet while riding her gravel bike
+Lisa Muhammad wearing a Lazer Z1 KinetiCore road bicycle helmet while riding her gravel bike.
+When should you replace your cycling helmet

 Nearly all bike helmets are designed to absorb one impact, and then must be replaced.
 Sometime, if you hit the helmet hard enough, the impact will crack the foam that is underneath the helmet's hard outer shell, and you may be able to see the cracked foam.
 However, many times, an impact will compress the inner foam layer imperceptibly.
 You won't see any damage or deformations, but the structure of the helmet is now compromised and needs to be replaced.